ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/setup.md

 - A [Gitpod instance](#setup-gitpod) with tools pre-installed (easiest to setup and manage)
 - A [remote Linux server](#setup-a-remote-linux-server) via SSH (on your local network or from a Cloud Service Provider)

-## Option 1: Setup a local computer
+## Option 1: Set up a local computer

 The first option is to install the required tools on your local computer.